Rules And Procedures

 Show Truck Event Rules – Read carefully.

 If you have any questions or concerns, please contact a member of Show Management at 888.349.4287.
-These rules are intended to insure a safe, fair and fun-filled show and must be adhered to by all entrants and friends.
+These rules are intended to ensure a safe, fair and fun-filled show and must be adhered to by all entrants and friends.

 General Show Rules